- Navigate to the Chronicall main page.

 - Circular: The call will ring around the office until a user is free to pick up.
 This is a similar configuration to Linear but the calls will be round-robin.

-- Linear: The call will be delivered to the first agent in the list based on skill level, if available, every time.
+- Linear: The call will be delivered to the highest skilled agent first, if available, every time.
 Then the call will be delivered to the second agent and so on and so forth.
 Consider this a priority list.
 It does not take into account the agent’s skill level in other skills.
+If two or more agents have the same skill level, the agent with the longer idle time will take priority.

 - Intelligent Highest Skill First: This feature is unique to Chronicall.
 This option allows the call to go to the person who is the most skilled to answer the caller’s questions.
 For example, if User A and User B are equally highly skilled in Skill 1, but User A is also highly skilled in Skill 2, then the call will go to User B so that the User A can stay open.